-- 1. You are not getting certain medical care you want, and you believe that this care is covered by our plan. - 2.
+- 1. You are not getting certain medical care you want, and you believe that this care is covered by our plan.
+Ask for a coverage decision.
+Section 5.2. - 2.
 Our plan will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by the plan.

-- 3. You have received medical care that you believe should be covered by the plan, but we have said we will not pay for this care. - 4.
-You have received and paid for medical care that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care. - 5.
+Ask for a coverage decision.
+Section 5.2. - 3.
+You have received medical care that you believe should be covered by the plan, but we have said we will not pay for this care.
+Make an appeal.
+Section 5.3. - 4.
+You have received and paid for medical care that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care.
+Send us the bill.
+Section 5.5 - 5.
 You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
+Make an appeal.
+Section 5.3.

-NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-Here's what to read in those situations:
+Note: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read Sections 7 and 8 of this Chapter.
+Special rules apply to these types of care.